mohammadtokee/shortly-api-tuts/docs/docs/api/redirect-routes.md

 ---
-icon: up-right-from-square
+icon: arrow-right
 ---

 # Redirect Routes

 ## Overview

 Redirect routes handle the public redirection of short links to their destination URLs.
-This is the core functionality that makes URL shortening work - when users visit a short link, they are automatically redirected to the original destination.
+This endpoint is publicly accessible and includes visit tracking and analytics.

 ## 📚 OpenAPI Reference